MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-put-items-away-with-inventory-put-aways.md

 ---
-title: How to Put Items Away with Inventory Put-aways
+title: How to Put Items Away with Inventory Put-aways | Microsoft Docs
-description: Read about how to use the Inventory Put-away document to record and post put-away and receipt information for your source documents.
+description: When your location is setup to require put-away processing but not receive processing, you use the **Inventory Put-away** document to record and post put-away and receipt information for your source documents.
+The inbound source document can be a purchase order, a sales return order, an inbound transfer order, or a production order whose output is ready for put-away.
+services: project-madeira
+documentationcenter: ''
 author: SorenGP
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/25/2021
+ms.date: 04/01/2019
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: 02d3f8dca5381ecebac7cb2d980841a2e5897846
+ms.openlocfilehash: d97b1bb4c7e079c479eebd47e6919d5ede5b1f55
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 04/29/2019
-ms.locfileid: "8138170"
+ms.locfileid: "1248564"
 ---
 # <a name="put-items-away-with-inventory-put-aways"></a>Put Items Away with Inventory Put-aways
 When your location is set up to require put-away processing but not receive processing, you use the **Inventory Put-away** document to record and post put-away and receipt information for your source documents.
 The inbound source document can be a purchase order, a sales return order, an inbound transfer order, or an assembly or production order whose output is ready to be put away.